UCLouvain-CBIO/CytoPipelineGUI/README.md

 ### License

-The `CytoPipeline` code is provided under [GPL license version 3.0 or higher](https://opensource.org/licenses/GPL-3.0).
+The `CytoPipelineGUI` code is provided under [GPL license version 3.0 or higher](https://opensource.org/licenses/GPL-3.0).
 The documentation, including the manual pages and the vignettes, are distributed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).